edward4008/compression_project/README.md

 ```

 ## Performance Analysis of Compressed Networks
 The first part of the project is about the performance analysis of compressing methods.
 The code for this part of the project can be found in the `pruning` folder.
-CUrrently there are six different compressing methods implemented:
+Currently there are six different compressing methods implemented:
 ```
 Level Pruning
 L1 Filter Pruning